olgaminguett/Recommendations-with-IBM/README.md

 ## Motivation

-For this project I will be looking at the interactions that users have with articles on the IBM Watson Studio platform.
-Below It can be seen an example of what the dashboard could look like displaying articles on the IBM Platform.
+In this project for the Udacity Data Scientist NanoDegree, I will be looking at the interactions that users have with articles on the IBM Watson Studio platform.

 ## Files